lizziepratt/lizziepratt.github.io/_pages/activities.md

 permalink: /activities/
 path: /activities/
 date: 2023-2-25
-last_modified_at: 2023-4-27
+last_modified_at: 2023-12-25
 excerpt: ""
 image:
 ---

-I am in Berkeley for Fall and Spring 2023.
+I am in Berkeley for Spring 2024.
 Here are some of my current and past activities.

 ### Fall 2023
+* November 27: Talk on Grasstopes in Mini-workshop: Model Theory meets Nonlinear Algebra
 * Jan 3: JMM 2024

 ### Summer 2023
 * May 15-July 10: Visitor at MPI
 * June 26: Talk on Grasstopes at MPI
-* July 10-14: SIAM
+* July 13: Talk on D-modules and applications to Feynman integrals at SIAM

 ### Spring 2023
 * Jan 15-28: Visitor at MPI